Frequently Asked Questions

 How much does it cost to connect to Connie?

 If you are a healthcare provider, there is no cost to connect to or receive data from Connie.
-For a limited time, some funding is provided to support your connection to Connie.

 Where can I see Connie’s Use Cases?